hobby-labs/learn-spring/ldap/ldap-multi-connection-pool/README.md

 }
 ```

-Complex filtering is also enabled by quering like below.
+Complex filtering is also enabled with query like below.

 ```
 @Service
 public class LdapSampleService {